Description

 'The Sortino ratio measures the risk-adjusted return of an investment asset, portfolio, or strategy.
 It is a modification of the Sharpe ratio but penalizes only those returns falling below a user-specified target or required rate of return, while the Sharpe ratio penalizes both upside and downside volatility equally.
 Though both ratios measure an investment's risk-adjusted return, they do so in significantly different ways that will frequently lead to differing conclusions as to the true nature of the investment's return-generating efficiency.
 The Sortino ratio is used as a way to compare the risk-adjusted performance of programs with differing risk and return profiles.
 In general, risk-adjusted returns seek to normalize the risk across programs and then see which has the higher return unit per risk.'

-• During the last 3 years, the excess return divided by the downside deviation is 1.26, which is lower, thus worse than the value of 1.46 from the benchmark.
+• During the last 3 years, the downside risk / excess return profile is 1.17, which is smaller, thus worse than the value of 1.4 from the benchmark.

 Ulcer: